 Why Sleeping While Sick Is So Important

-You’re sniffly, feverish, or just generally feeling crummy, and all you want to do is sleep (but don’t blame sleeping with wet hair!).
+You’re sniffly, feverish, or just generally feeling crummy, and all you want to do is sleep (but don’t blame sleeping with wet hair for your cold!).
 You might not be as productive as you usually are, but that prominent desire for sleep is actually a good thing.
-“Sleeping when you’re sick is your body’s way of telling you to slow down so your body can heal properly,” says Kelly Murray, certified sleep coach.
 Here’s how sleep supports the immune system, and what you can do to sleep well — no matter how congested you get.

 person trying to sleep while sick